ballio001/ExcelWinForms/README.md

-Creating C# Webform read/write functions
+C# Webform read/write functions
+In Excel & SQL

+Update 0.2:
+Reads & writes from Excel and SQL all data's that have been added already.

+Future updates:
+Update SQL data from C# WebForms